Realytics/path-pattern/README.md

 ## Motivations

-This package is made to work with [react-router-magic](https://github.com/Realytics/react-router-magic).
+This package was originally made to work with [react-router-magic](https://github.com/Realytics/react-router-magic) but can be used sparatly.
-It provide the same functionnalyties as `react-router`'s path props.

 ## Import in your project